mtmosier/sf-i-voice-companion/README.md

 1. Can you make this work with [some other game]?
   * I don't have time to port to other projects at the moment.
 However, you are more than welcome to clone the project and update it for use with any game you want.
-  * Depending on your desired game you might be able to change the keybind configuration to make the profile work with it with minimal changes.
+  * Depending on your desired game you might be able to change the key bind configuration to make the profile work with it with minimal changes.
 2. Why are there no voice files included?
   * I plan to record the default companion voice, Null, myself when I have time.
 I don't know when I'll have that done, but it's safe to assume it'll take me a while.
 3. I already own an HCS Voice Pack.
 Can I use my existing sound files with this project?
   * Yes, you can.
 Check the [Import](import/) section for instructions.
-  * Even when using an HCS Voice Pack, any speech which is not covered by HCS will still use the text-to-speech engine.
-This mostly applies to the configuration interactions.
   * Please note that this project is in no way affiliated with HCS, and is not authorized to use these voice files in any capacity.
 Use at your own risk!
 4. Can I use this voice companion in VR?
   * Yes, this project was designed with the idea that the user would be in VR.
 To that end most weapon and ship configuration is done via voice interface.
 You can also ask for details about existing configurations to get a verbal description.